Rapper Young Dolph fatally shot at Tennessee cookie shop

 Memphis officials, athletes and numerous members of the music industry posted their condolences on social media.

-“R.I.P. to my friend Dolph this broke my heart,” rapper Gucci Mane posted on Twitter.
+“R.I.P. to my friend Dolph this broke my heart,” Gucci Mane posted on Twitter.

-Record producer Omen also posted a message on Twitter, saying “we losing too many black men to poor health, racism, jail, etc. already. we gotta find a way to heal and not add to that with our own violence. prayers for young dolph family and friends.
-RIP."
+The rapper's talent agency, APA, said it was shocked and saddened by his death.

+“The world has lost an icon, a great man and beloved artist who has been taken too soon,” the agency said in a statement.
+“His dedication, drive, hard work and loyalty to all those around him always came first and he will be deeply missed.”

 ”I never knew what anxiety meant until My doctor just explained to me that I have it this morning,” another tweet posted that day said.